Newtons-Tree/hello-world-dicom/README.md

   hello-world:$version
 ```

-In a deployment, the Newton's Tree Platform will receive and mount DICOM files to the required mount paths (`/data/in` in this example.)
+In a deployment, the Newton's Tree Platform will receive and mount DICOM files to the required mount paths (`/data/in` in this example). ℹ️ Note these may include nested folders.